pawanpaudel93/scrapy-ipfs-filecoin/README.md

 	`pip install scrapy-ipfs-filecoin`

-2. Add 'scrapy-ipfs-filecoin.piplines.ImagesPipeline' and/or 'scrapy-ipfs-filecoin.piplines.FilesPipeline' to ITEM_PIPELINES setting in your Scrapy project as necessary.
+2. Add 'scrapy-ipfs-filecoin.piplines.ImagesPipeline' and/or 'scrapy-ipfs-filecoin.piplines.FilesPipeline' to ITEM_PIPELINES setting in your Scrapy project if you need to store images or other files to IPFS and Filecoin.

 	```python
 	ITEM_PIPELINES = {